folk-lab/hdf5-web-gui/README.md

 ![3D surface plot](screenshots/screenshot-3d-plot.png)

-Here's a screenshot of a 2-dimensional zoomable contour plotfrom a series of images,  with x and y profile histograms that match the zoomed-in area:
+Here's a screenshot of a 2-dimensional zoomable contour plot from a series of images,  with x and y profile histograms that match the zoomed-in area:

 ![2D density plot](screenshots/screenshot-image-stack.png)